• Cart$0

 “She’s so proud of your traveling.
 She wants you to live the life she was afraid to live, but always wanted.
 You were always her greatest work of art.”

-Those were the words she wrote to me in an email.
+Those were the words she said to me.

 She was my mom’s friend back in the moments of white Mustang convertibles, flirty bell bottoms, heart-filled hopes and dreams laced with determination.